Peyveste Hanım: Early life

 Peyveste Hanım was born on 10 May 1873 in Pitsunda, Abkhazia.
 Born as princess Hatice Rabia Hanim, she was a member of Abkhazian princely family Emuhvari.
-Her father was Prince Osman Bey Emuhvari, and her mother was Princess Hesna Hanım Çaabalurhva, an Abkhazian.
+Her father was Prince Osman Bey Emuhvari, and her mother was Princess Hesna Hanım Çaabalurhva, also an Abkhazian.
 She had four elder siblings, Prince Hasan Bey, Prince Süleyman Bey, Princess Nurhayat Hanım, and Princess Emine Mahşeref Hanım (1871 – 1920).
 Peyveste was tall, with green eyes and auburn hair.

 In 1877, Osman Bey volunteered for service in the Russo-Turkish War (1877–1878).
 He took his wife and children to Istanbul, and entrusted them to the care of Hesna Hanım's paternal cousin, Davud Bey.
 He returned to Abkhazia and was killed in the war.

 Davud Pasha's wife Meryem Hanım, who had been in service in the palace, decided to present the widowed Hesna Hanım and her daughters to her paternal cousin Nazikeda Kadın, first wife of Sultan Abdul Hamid.
 Nazikeda accepted to take the girls at her service.
 Nazikeda renamed Hatice Rabia as Peyveste.